okulovsky/yo_ds/release_files/README_yo_fluq.md

 * Lazy, so it does not require to keep the whole collection in memory
 * Extendable, so you can define your own filters and use them in pipelines.

-Unlike `asq`, another well-known port of C# LINQ to Python, `yo_fluq` fully supports data annotations, even in case of user-defined extensions.
+Unlike [`asq`](https://pypi.org/project/asq/) or [`py_linq`](https://pypi.org/project/py_linq/), well-known ports of C# LINQ to Python, `yo_fluq` fully supports data annotations, even in case of user-defined extensions.
+Therefore, in IDE like PyCharm you will see the available methods in the hints.
+[`plinq`](https://pypi.org/project/plinq/) supports annotations, but does not offer extendability technique.

 The library has been developed since 2017, is extensively tested and is currently available under MIT licence, at Beta development stage.